 I am back in the studio now and am starting to edit the collection of nature sounds we recorded while we wandering around in Maui, Kauai, Hawaii (the big island) and Ohau.
 The recordings are turning out surprisingly well I think.

-These will be available on www.sound-effect.com and I’ll probably make a few more relaxation CDs with some of these sounds…
+Check out the tropical sounds on freesoundeffects.com and I’ll probably make a few more relaxation CDs with some of these sounds.

 Many people mistakenly believe that the Christmas classics that they hear year after year in their shopping malls and department stores are all in the public domain and can be used freely in their videos and projects.
 Below is a list compile by Nathaniel Patchner of rightsworkshop.com of the 10 Christmas Songs you probably thought were in the public domain but aren’t;